AlbertDeFusco/molden2gamess/Readme.md

 As of right now this script works for
 * RHF and UHF methods
-* Basis sets up to d functions
+* Basis sets up to f functions
 * Basis sets with SP functions

 Example Molden format files are provided in the `tests` directory.